Regular Volunteer Hours: Volunteer Skills Series

 Volunteers can help spread the word about your mission and offer networking opportunities that might otherwise slip by.

-Volunteer work is work
+Volunteer Work is Work

 Volunteer hours should be tracked, as their value can be leveraged in grant proposals.
 Each hour of volunteer labor is an hour of organizational operation and has an equivalent monetary value.